Guidance

 We have announced almost £1.1 billion through the CSBG to support schools with their overall costs in the 2024 to 2025 financial year, in particular following confirmation of the 2024 teacher pay award.

-This matches what we have calculated is needed to fully fund, at a national level, the teacher pay award and the support staff pay offer in financial year 2024 to 2025, after taking account of the available headroom in schools’ existing budgets.
+This matches what we have calculated is needed to fully fund, at a national level, the teacher pay award and the support staff pay award in financial year 2024 to 2025, after taking account of the available headroom in schools’ existing budgets.
 We recognise the picture will be different for individual schools.

-For the support staff award costs, the calculation is based on the 12 month period from April 2024 until March 2025, given the pay award runs on a financial year cycle.
+For the support staff award costs, the calculation is based on the 12-month period from April 2024 until March 2025, given the pay award runs on a financial year cycle.

-For the 2024 teacher pay award, the calculation is based on the 7 month period from September 2024 until March 2025, given the pay award runs on an academic year cycle.
+For the 2024 teacher pay award, the calculation is based on the 7-month period from September 2024 until March 2025, given the pay award runs on an academic year cycle.
 This is after already accounting for the first 5 months of teacher pay costs in the financial year (April 2024 to August 2024), following the 2023 teacher pay award.

 This funding is being split between mainstream schools, special schools and alternative provision (AP) and local authority centrally employed teachers (CETs).
 The split reflects relative pupil and place numbers, and core funding amounts, across these different types of provision.